Drop launchers from the Desktop

 Another (probably cheaper) way out would be to enable one of the extensions that moves the dash from the overview to an always displayed dock (e.g. https://micheleg.github.io/dash-to-dock/) which is exactly what Ubuntu is doing in their upcoming GNOME-based version.
 This would permanently eat some screen estate, but since it shows all running apps this is compensated by allowing us to drop the taskbar and minimize button (#11270); besides, horizontal space is cheaper than vertical space on current wide-screen displays.
 If we do this, on the one hand we move further away from a pristine GNOME experience (by adding a dock), but OTOH we back get closer to it (by dropping the taskbar and the desktop icons).

-#17 Updated by intrigeri about 1 year ago
+#17 Updated by intrigeri over 1 year ago

 Last updates from the outside world on the Desktop launchers front: